Wilmington, VT 05363

 Facilities / Amenities

 Two camping loops consist of 23 tent/RV sites and 11 lean-to sites.
-There is a restroom with flush toilets, hot and cold running water, and coin-operated showers in each loop.
+There is a restroom with flush toilets, hot and cold running water, and token-operated showers in each loop.
 There is a play area and a hiking trail that leads to the Mt.
 Olga fire tower.

 The park also has a picnic pavilion that can be rented.
 The pavilion seats up to 60 people and has electricity, 3 charcoal grills, and 10 picnic tables.
 The pavilion is accessible and has nearby restrooms.